-In Q3 of fiscal 2024, E-Tech entered into an agreement with Flightec Systems ("Flightec") to conduct high-resolution, UAV-based magnetic surveys (see press release of October 16, 2023).
+In Q3 of fiscal 2024, E-Tech

+entered into an agreement with Flightec Systems ("Flightec") to conduct high-resolution, UAV-based magnetic surveys.
 A limited survey over three small, selected targets was conducted by Flightec to test methods in detecting zones which host monazite mineralization assuming magnetic responses from several magnetite and pyrrhotite-hosting lithologies.